Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: and

 The anti-Hermitian $4 \times 4$ matrices $T^a = \frac{i}{2} \lambda_a, \; a = 1, \cdots, 15$ with vanishing traces constitute the basis of $SU(4)$ Lie algebra.
 The Hermitian $4 \times 4$ matrices $\lambda_a$ are given by

-The generators $T^a= \frac{i}{2} \lambda_a$ satisfy the following relation
+The generators satisfy the following relation

 where the structure constants $f^{abc}$ are completely antisymmetric while $d^{abc}$ are symmetric with respect to all of their indices.
-Their values are shown in the tables 1 and 2.
-(We get these tables from \ct{greiner}.)
+Their values are shown up in the Tables 2 and 3.
+We have got these tables from Ref. \ct{greiner}.